Scroll down to find the artisan.

 937-393-2747

 For many years, Diana Harvey & her late husband, Hal, have designed and made practical (or just fun) wood and fabric items for themselves and their family, and upon semi-retirement from teaching, Rack-It was born.
-From large laundry racks, herb racks, tables and chairs to simple toys and wooden kitchen utensils, Rack-It makes over four dozen sturdy, practical, long-lasting and elegant creations using a combination of hand and power tools.
+From large laundry racks, herb racks, tables and chairs to simple toys and wooden kitchen utensils, Rack-It made over four dozen sturdy, practical, long-lasting and elegant creations using a combination of hand and power tools.

-UPCOMING SHOWS:
+SHOWS:

 ______________________________________________________________